 This 11-day tour dives into Argentina and Chilean Patagonia with a slew of moderate, yet incredibly scenic day trips.
 Starting in Buenos Aires, you'll get a taste of mind-boggling glaciers, sail the ice rivers in El Calafate, and enjoy the magnitude of Chile's most famous national park.
 Mixing relaxation and adrenaline, the tours (many by boat) are flexible for those who prefer more challenging activities.

-Begin your journey in the cosmopolitan city of Buenos Aires.
-Next, head south into Patagonia to experience Ushuaia, the southernmost city in the world.
-Here, you'll visit a penguin colony and you'll get to go trekking and canoeing in Tierra del Fuego National Park.
+Discover the wonders of Southern Patagonia with this 9-day itinerary.
+Begin your journey in the cosmopolitan city of Buenos Aires and then head down to Ushuaia, the southernmost city in the world, to see penguins up close and go canoeing in Tierra del Fuego National Park.
 Top it all off with a visit to El Calafate to see the iconic Perito Moreno Glacier, and take in the breathtaking scenery of the Southern Patagonian Ice Field.